trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 # TREC 2021 Podcasts Track Guidelines
-Guidelines V2.8, August 27, 2021
+Guidelines V2.9, September 1, 2021

-<span style="color:red"> The latest changes involve the packaging of the summarisation task submission</span>
+<span style="color:red"> The latest change is to make more explicit the format for an "Episode URI"</span>

 ## Task 1: Fixed-length Segment Retrieval